 - Skeletons: Zombies without meat, so to speak.
 Tend to be difficult to hurt because they are all bone, so blunt weapons (or magic, if available) are required or at least useful.
 Other versions are simply cannon fodder undead.
 Most of them aren't particularly smart (not having a brain and all).
 Only really common in out-and-out fantasy, as they're a little too fantastic for sci-fi or horror; expect them to be magically reanimated soldiers for the Evil Sorcerer or Vain Sorceress that don't need to eat or sleep, and stand guard over tombs for centuries if need be.
 Despite being fleshless, The Dead Have Eyes.

 - Calacas: Particularly common in underworld settings based on the Mexican festival of Día de los Muertos (Day of the Dead).
 Though they aren't typical "horror" creatures despite being dead.
 They live very loud and colorful afterlives.

-- Undead Children: Take any one of the other kinds of undead mentioned here, but make it a Fetus or Enfant Terrible.
+- Undead Children: Take any one of the other kinds of undead mentioned here, but make it a deceased, creepy, evil little kid.
 Now they're twice as creepy, and rather hard to shoot at.

 - Vampires: Like zombies, only faster, stronger, and smarter.
 They suck blood, and may spend a lot of time angsting about it.
 Usually highly attractive, and both genders tend to be somewhat... festive.
-Dislike holy stuff, bright light, and pointy sticks.
+They dislike holy stuff, bright sunlight, and pointy wooden sticks.
 Originally they were not attractive, at allnote , and they also tended to have ruddy complexions (from all the blood) rather than pale ones.

 - Werewolves: They are occasionally considered undead in older myths, but generally, modern werewolves are not undead, being people who survive a werewolf attack, as those who die usually do not return as werewolves.
 Sometimes they're just lumped in the same category of "creepy things", regardless of the level of truth to it.
 To quote one Ankh-Morporkian: "They're big and scary, come from Überwald, and don't die when you stick a sword in them.
 What more do you want?"